 Our Generous Sponsors

-We are grateful to our three faculty sponsors, the University of Cambridge Faculty of Divinity, The Relational Ontology Research Centre at the Pontifical University della Santa Croce, and the Study Centre St. Nicholas for the Eastern Churches at the University of Fribourg.
+We are grateful to our three faculty sponsors, the University of Cambridge Faculty of Divinity, The Relational Ontology Research Centre at the Pontifical University della Santa Croce, the Study Centre St. Nicholas for the Eastern Churches at the University of Fribourg, and the University of Cambridge Societies Syndicate (who offered bursaries for 4 Cambridge students to attend the conference).
 In addition, we would like to thank the six Cambridge colleges who have generously supported this conference: Peterhouse, Emmanuel College, St. John’s College, Queen’s College, Magdalene College, and St. Edmund’s College.